NBISweden/workshop-reproducible-research/docs/snakemake.md

 | b.upper.txt | Thu Nov 16 12:03:11 2017 | convert_to_upper_case | - |  | b.txt | tr [a-z] [A-Z] < b.txt > b.upper.txt | ok | no update |

 You can see in the second last column that the rule implementation for a_b.txt has changed.
 The last column shows if Snakemake plans to regenerate the files when it's next executed.
 None of the files will be regenerated because Snakemake doesn't regenerate files by default if the rule implementation changes.
-From a reproducibilty viewpoint maybe it would be better if this was done automatically, but it would be very computationally expensive and cumbersome if you had to rerun your whole workflow every time you fix a spelling mistake in a comment somewhere.
+From a reproducibility perspective maybe it would be better if this was done automatically, but it would be very computationally expensive and cumbersome if you had to rerun your whole workflow every time you fix a spelling mistake in a comment somewhere.
 So, it's up to us to look at the summary table and rerun things as needed.
 You can get a list of the files for which the rule implementation has changed, and then force Snakemake to regenerate these files with the `-R` flag.

 ```bash
 snakemake a_b.txt -R `snakemake a_b.txt --list-code-changes`